AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/openapi.md

 ### From Environmental Variable

-`MY_API_TOKEN` is the name of the environmental variable you have the value.
+`MY_API_TOKEN` is the name of the environmental variable that you have the value for.

 ```json
 {